slingr-stack/slingr-docs/content/en/docs/getting-started/first-steps/task-mananger/testing.md

 ![Alt Text](/images/vendor/task-mananger/testing-actions/ttt.png)

-Awesome!
-We have our actions running.
-Review that the preconditions are working as expected.
-Also, inspect that in the edit view, the status can not be changed.
+To test the actions, make sure to check that the preconditions are working as expected.
+Also, verify that the status cannot be changed in the edit view.

-I hope everything is working as expected, if not, read the previous section to see if there is something you miss.
+If you encounter any issues, review the previous section to see if you missed anything.

-That's it for this section, in the next one, we are going to create a new type of view that will work perfectly with what we are doing.
-If you want to learn more, let's go to the next section .
+In the next section, we will create a new type of view that will work perfectly with the actions we implemented.
+If you want to learn more, let's proceed to the next section.